-Deep convective storms are ubiquitous worldwide, and severe convective events may be accompanied by hailstorms, light-20 ning, wind gusts, and flash floods that lead to significant damage.
-For example, small hailstones can damage crops and vineyards, while larger hailstones can damage roofs and buildings, resulting in considerable economic and (re-)insured losses (Punge and Kunz, 2016).(e.g., Punge and Kunz (2016)).
-The damage from individual hailstorms in Europe and the United States can exceed \$1 billion USD (Púčik et al., 2019).
-Therefore, it is essential to understand the spatial and temporal characteristics and associated mechanisms of such severe convective events storms and their potential change with the further warming of the atmosphere
+Deep convective storms are ubiquitous worldwide, and severe convective events may be accompanied by hailstorms, lightning, wind gusts, and flash floods that lead to significant damage.
+For example, small hailstones can damage crops and vineyards, while larger hailstones can damage roofs and buildings, resulting in considerable economic and (re-)insured losses (Punge et al., 2019).
+Therefore, it is essential to understand the spatial and temporal characteristics and associated mechanisms of such severe convective events and their potential change with the further warming of the atmosphere.